All Episodes

 He says if you take it for 30 or 60 days, he says any risk is nil unless you get a rash or an upset stomach.

-You're not dying from it, a rash or an upset stomach, you stop taking it.
+A rash or an upset stomach, you stop taking it.

-But you know, the average run of or course run for treatment of COVID-19 is five, 10 or 20 days max that I've read.
+But, you know, the average run of or course run for treatment of COVID-19 is five, 10, or 20 days max that I've read.

 And you've been taking it five years, and you take 400 milligrams a day.